The reason for doing this job was that I have not been able to find any other information about recreating this particular finish.

 The base layer of the burst on the front is a bright yellow.
 I’ve used, appropriately enough, my Bright Yellow lacquer for this job.
 I masked everything but the face of the guitar and got a good few coats on there.
 Once dried, i feathered the edges at the edge radius, to give a nice smooth transition.
 Where I sanded through the sealer coat I applied more sealer.
 Once dry I masked the fretboard edges and face ready to spray the burst.

-For the edge of the sunburst, I’ve used a colour very similar to my Tobacco Brown, but containing a touch more red to replicate the transition of the burst found on some fifties juniors.
-The actual colour seems to vary between original guitars from reddish to practically black.
+For the edge of the sunburst, I’ve used my Nut Brown which is a colour I developed espacially for this.
+It contains some red to replicate the transition of the burst found on some fifties juniors.
+The burst on fifties Juniors seems to vary from this to practically black so if you want less red in the mix, use my Tobacco Brown.

 Spraying vertically (or maybe outwards a little) leaves the sides almost untouched.
 The bass side of the neck heel gets a bit of brown and maybe this is why the heel of these guitars is almost always sprayed with this opaque brown.
 Or maybe it’s to hide a less than perfect neck joint.
 Either way, I did the same.

 The back and sides of the body and the back of the neck are sprayed in a transparent brown.
-My Medium Brown is a good match.
+My Walnut Brown has been mixed to give a good match to the back of fifties Gibson guitars.

 The next step is to blacken the peghead face.
 I close masked the edges of the headstock and sprayed a few heavy coats of black.
 Where the masking tape peeled away slightly I scraped the edge to a nice clean line.